mermaidpurse/wrapsher/docs/wrapsher.md

 ##### `list`

-Arrays are arbitrary-length lists of any type of element (including lists, maps, user-defined types or other collections).
+Lists are arbitrary-length lists of any type of element (including lists, maps, user-defined types or other collections).

 An list literal is written with enclosing square brackets `[` and `]`